MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/update.md

 "PerpetualVL2024" is the **only** update channel available for Office LTSC Professional Plus 2024 and Office LTSC Standard 2024.
 The PerpetualVL2024 update channel is also available for volume licensed versions of Project 2024 and Visio LTSC 2024.

 Volume licensed versions of Project 2024 and Visio LTSC 2024 can also use other update channels, such as Current Channel, Monthly Enterprise Channel, or Semi-Annual Enterprise Channel.
 The reason Project and Visio can use these other update channels is to ensure compatibility when installed on a device alongside Microsoft 365 Apps, which support all these channels.
-However, even if Project and Visio use these other update channels, they'll still only receive security and quality updates each month, not any new features.
+Even if Project and Visio use different update channels, they only receive security and quality updates each month, without any new features.

 For more information, see [Overview of update channels for Microsoft 365 Apps](/microsoft-365-apps/updates/overview-update-channels).

 ## Related articles